 ThermoFinnigan TSQ Quantum Discovery Max: a triple-quadrupole mass spectrometer with ESI and APCI ionization probes and a ThermoFisher Acella ultra-high-performance LC system (degasser, quaternary pumps, and photo-diode array detector), which includes an autosampler that is expandable for multiplexing, online extraction and high-throughput analysis.

 Additional LC-MS systems (ion trap, triple-quadrupole and time-of-flight mass spectrometers) available for PhASR use are housed in PhASR or in Ohio State’s College of Pharmacy.

 PhASR also maintains full access to other resources necessary to develop and run biological correlative assays, including UV-Vis and fluorescence spectrometers, plate-readers, thermal cyclers, centrifuges, cell culture and animal facilities, and freezer and refrigerator storage.

 WinNonlin and NONMEM Pharmacokinetic Analysis Software Packages are also available for data analysis.

-All PhASR fees are based on hourly rates for PhASR personnel time ($75/hr) or LC-MS instrumentation time ($95/hr).
+All PhASR fees are based on hourly rates for PhASR personnel time ($75/hour) or LC-MS instrumentation time ($95/hour).